teambit/docs/docs/add-and-isolate-components.md

 - Verify that all required files are tracked inside a component (this component or another one).
 - Verify that each file is only tracked by a single component (a file cannot be tracked by multiple components).

->starting upcoming version, the rules bellow will also apply, so we suggest tracking components according to them to avoid future problems:
+>Starting upcoming version, the rules bellow will also apply, so we suggest tracking components according to them to avoid future problems:

 - All the files belong to the same component should reside under a single directory.
 - Referencing files tracked by other components is with the component name only and not by relative paths or aliases.